sharu725/cards/_drafts/kmeans-and-elbow-method.md

 ---
 layout: post
 title: How to define the optimal number of clusters for KMeans
-date: 2019-04-10 00:00:00 -0300
+date: 2019-04-13 00:00:00 -0300
 img: "/tutorial.png"
 comments: true
 tags:
 - tutorial
+- data science
-- travis
+- ciencia de dados
-- " docker "
+- kmeans
-- container
+- cluster
-- containers
+- clusters
-- ci
+- clusterizacao
-- ci cd
+- clustering
-- cd
+- clusterization
-- continuous integration
+- unsupervised learning
-- integração continua
+- unsupervised
-- continous delivery
+- unsupervised clustering
-- entrega continua
+- analysis
-- docker hub
+- nao supervisionado

 ---
 One of the most famous methods to find clusters in data in an unsupervised way is using KMeans.
 But what do we do when we have absolutely no idea how many clusters the data is going to form?
 We can't just guess.